One of my favorite things about being back in Australia is the semi-regular sightings of its native birds and mammals.

 The population has also been affected by the spread of the disease chlamydia, which manifests in times of stress (i.e., loss of habitat).

 As a result, many of the colonies across the mainland are in decline.
 It's sadly quite uncommon to see them in the wild these days.

 As the name suggests, the Devils are found in the southern island state of Tasmania.

-They're a type of marsupial, mostly black in color, with white markings.
+They're a type of marsupial, mostly black, with white markings.
 Their heads are ginormous, and they have powerful jaws that can crunch through bones.

 They were pushed almost to extinction, nearly meeting the fate of the Tasmanian Tiger, until laws were put up to protect the species in the 1940s.

 Scientists are attempting to find a cure, and a breeding program called Devil's Ark has been set up in the state of New South Wales, in an effort to re-introduce them into mainland Australia.

 Well, at least one of our most iconic animals is under no threat of being wiped out anytime soon.

 They were put on the Australian coat of arms due to their inability to move backward, to represent a country that was intent on moving forward.

 Not much is known about the platypus.
 They're shy creatures, which are rarely seen in their natural habitat.

 Platypuses are an odd mix of features.
 With a tail like a beaver, the body of an otter and the flat bill and webbed feet for a duck, they were declared a hoax, when first brought from Britain to Australia.

 They're one of the few venomous mammals.
 Males have a spur on the back of their hind feet, which secretes venom during mating season or when threatened.